iabouhashish/Binary-Tree-and-Directory-Reader/README.md

 ## Directory Reader
 Directory Reader only has a main function
 The main function creates a popup dialog where the user picks a folder and the program outputs the files and the folders contained in the folder.

+## Testing
+Using JUnit 4 for Testing Functions.